 Especially at M2.
 This Chinese club in Hong Kong Plaza is well hidden, if you ignore the Lamborghinis at the front door.
 In this case, elevators.
 Playing a game of dice with a glass of champagne has never been more appealing.
 Dress well and call ahead for a table, unless you’re feeling lucky!

 There’s M1NT.
-Be careful with this one, it’s the poshest venue in town: ever Roger Federer once graced us with his presence, as did the Shanghai soccer team.
+Be careful with this one, it’s the poshest venue in town: even Roger Federer once graced us with his presence, as did the Shanghai soccer team.
 As always, the best way to get is to be on the list.
 It’s easy, just register on their website, and dress appropriately, no flips flops or shorts here!
 Or they might throw you in their famous shark tank.

 It is truly the place to be at 5am, before everyone heads home to sleep for a few hours.
 Just ask your cab driver- he knows!